sfkonrad/M12_Challenge_Submission/README.md

 FP Resample 4 v 56 good as bad (losing out on good loans) FN Original 102 v 116 bad as good (assuming more risky loans)

-Since were identifying the `1`'s, or Bad Loans, the most important {measuure} are the TPs first, TNs second,
+Since the present objective is risk mitigation, we closely observe the (FN) to better distinguish the bad borrowers from the good.

+We mitigate more risk by not classifying 'Bad' borrowers as 'Good' and therefore avoid lending to bad borrowers

+What's most important in this analysis is to make certain all the `1`'s, or 'Bad' borrowers can be identified and declined the loan.

+Rather than ensuring that every `0`'s, or 'Good' borrower, is approved for their loan, as might be considered in a reckless growth strategy.

-If growth is the main objective, then observing FPs toavoid losing out on business. to better id good borrowes get more sales by not classifying Good borrowers as Bad to avoid declining good borrowers
+If growth is the main objective, observing (FPs) to avoid losing out on business by classifying more borrowers as 'Good' at the risk of declining some 'Good' borrowers their loans

 If the goal is risk mitigation, then observing the FN avoid bad loans. to better id bad borrowrs